-In addition to the Company performance criteria described above, Mr. Haines's and Mr. Schoebel's annual cash incentive bonuses for 2019 were also based in part on additional role-specific objective criteria.
-In the case of Mr. Haines, these criteria and their weighting levels included:
+In addition to the Company performance criteria described above, Mr. Haines's and Mr. Schoebel's annual cash incentive bonuses for 2022 were also based in part on additional role-specific objective criteria.
+In the case of Mr. Haines, the role-specific objective criteria and weighting levels included:

-- · integration of acquired properties / divestiture of sold properties (5%), - capital markets management (5%), - · implementation of Yardi Tenant Cafe (5%), - · maintain internal accounting controls in accordance with PCAOB and auditor standards (5%), and - the timely completion of the budget, common area maintenance ("CAM") reconciliations and periodic tenant billings (5%).
+- integration of acquired properties / divestiture of sold properties (5%), - capital markets management (5%), - cybersecurity assessment management (5%), - maintenance of internal accounting controls in accordance with PCAOB and auditor standards (5%), and - the timely completion of the budget, common area maintenance ("CAM") reconciliations and periodic tenant billings (5%).